mkoutroumpas/ThroughTheRings/README.md

 # ThroughTheRings
 Simple asteroid navigation game.

-Board your space capsule and explore the asteroid-packed ring system of a nearby planet.
-Your goal is to identify specific asteroids suitable for resource mining and transmit your findings to headquarters.
-Communications services while inside the asteroid field are expected to be unreliable, so you will have to make your transmission after exiting the ring system.
+Board your space Capsule and explore the asteroid-packed Ring System of a nearby planet.
+Your goal is to identify specific Asteroids suitable for resource mining and transmit your findings to Headquarters.
+Communications services while inside the asteroid field are expected to be unreliable, so you will have to make your transmission after exiting the Ring System.

 This is a simple game aimed at demonstrating the following topics: